Author Sidebar: Most diabetes books and websites focus strictly on reducing blood sugar and insulin resistance to reverse your diabetes.

 Please Note: Not only do these biological processes fuel a disease like Type 2 diabetes, but, these processes fuel other diseases and prevent you from being able to reverse Type 2 diabetes!

 Insulin resistance is a physiological condition in which cells fail to respond to the hormone insulin.
-The pancreas produces insulin, but the cells in the body become resistant to insulin and are unable to use it as effectively, leading to very high blood glucose, or hyperglycemia.
+The pancreatic beta cells produce insulin, but the cells in the body become resistant to insulin and are unable to use it as effectively, leading to very high blood glucose, or hyperglycemia.

 One of insulin's functions is to regulate delivery of glucose into cells to provide them with energy.
 Insulin resistant cells cannot take in glucose, amino acids and fatty acids.
 Thus, glucose, fatty acids and amino acids 'leak' out of the cells.